citiususc/omp4py/README.md

-# OMP4py: An OpenMP Implementation for Python
+# OMP4Py: a pure Python implementation of OpenMP

-**OMP4py** is a Python library that provides an implementation of OpenMP, enabling easy and efficient parallel programming for scientific and engineering applications.
-With OMP4py, you can leverage multicore systems to improve the performance of your programs using a familiar and simple interface inspired by OpenMP.
+**OMP4Py** is a Python library that provides an implementation of OpenMP, which is widely recognized as the standard programming model for exploiting multithreading parallelism in HPC.
+OMP4Py brings OpenMP’s familiar directive-based parallelization paradigm to Python, allowing developers to write parallel code with the same level of control and flexibility as in C, C++, or Fortran.

 ## Features